Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/06/cma-browsers-and-cloud-gaming-response.md

 You can also encourage friends, co-workers, and even your company to submit a response.

-If you’re not sure where to start with your response to the CMA, here is my full submission.
+If you’re unsure where to start with your response to the CMA, here is my full submission.
 This might give you time ideas of where to start.

 ## My response